bytefloater/autopkg-runner/README.md

 - **HTML Reporting**
   Uses Django’s templating engine to render a customizable HTML report saved into the repo.
 - **Garbage Collection**
   Cleans AutoPkg’s cache, temporary Munki files, and prunes old HTML reports based on retention settings.
+- **Notifications on completion**
+  Will push notification using the configured providers.

 ## Requirements